cap-js/docs/guides/multitenancy/index.md

 :::

 ## SaaS Dependencies {#saas-dependencies}
+Some of the xsuaa-based services your application consumes need to be registered as _reuse services_ to work in multitenant environments.
+This holds true for both usage of the SaaSRegistry service or Subscription Manager Service (SMS).
 <div class="impl java">
-Some of the xsuaa-based services your application consumes need to be registered as _reuse services_ to work in multitenant environments.
 CAP Java offers an easy way to integrate these dependencies.
 It supports some services out of the box and also provides a simple API for applications.

 Most notably, you will need such dependencies for the SAP BTP [Audit Log](https://discovery-center.cloud.sap/serviceCatalog/audit-log-service), [Event Mesh](https://discovery-center.cloud.sap/serviceCatalog/event-mesh), [Destination](https://discovery-center.cloud.sap/serviceCatalog/destination), [HTML5 Application Repository](https://discovery-center.cloud.sap/serviceCatalog/html5-application-repository-service), and [Cloud Portal](https://discovery-center.cloud.sap/serviceCatalog/cloud-portal-service) services.
 All these services are supported natively and SaaS dependencies will be automatically created if a corresponding service instance is bound to the CAP Java application (ie. the `srv` module).